ng-consult/ng1-server/README.md

 **clientTimeoutValue** *default = 200*

 You shouldn't have to change/set this setting.
-It is used by the client to triggerthe IDLE status of the app.
-Once a potential IDLE status is detetcetd, it will check again in 200ms if the app status has changed since then.
+It is used by the client to trigger the IDLE status of the app.
+Once a potential IDLE status is detected, it will check again in 200ms if the app status has changed since then.
 If no, then this is an IDLE.

 **debug** *default = false*